istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Uninstall old control plane

-After upgrading both control plane and data plane, you can uninstall old control plane.
+After upgrading both the control plane and data plane, you can uninstall the old control plane.
 For example the following command uninstalls control plane with `revision=default`

 {{< text bash >}}
 $ istioctl x uninstall --revision default
 {{< /text >}}

-or if you previously installed Istio with customized installation options, you can run the following command:
+If you previously installed Istio with customized installation options, you can run the following command:

 {{< text bash >}}
 $ istioctl x uninstall <your original installation options>